gkhnelbstn/interviewqs-solutions/README.md

 # 🧠 Data Science Project Template

-Welcome to your new data science project!
-This template is designed to help you kickstart your data science journey with a well-structured and organized project setup.
+Welcome to my InterviewQs challenges data science repository!
+This repository is created to help you solving problems in InterviewQs' daily challenges, in a well-structured and organized project setup.

 ## 🌟 Project Overview

-Provide a brief description of your project.
-What are you trying to achieve?
-What data are you working with?
-What insights or outcomes do you expect?
+Project Overview
+This project focuses on tackling InterviewQs' daily coding challenges.
+We'll be working with various datasets related to these challenges and aiming to develop solutions that effectively address the problems presented.

 ## 🔧 Requirements

-To use this template, make sure you have the following installed:
+To use this project, make sure you have the following installed:

 - **Python**: 2.7 or 3.5+
+- **Libraries**: Pandas, Numpy, itertools

 ## 📁 Directory Structure
-Here's what your new project directory will look like:
+Information about project folder structure:

 ## 📦 project_name
 - [LICENSE](./LICENSE)